geekquad/Pixel-Processing/OrbAlgorithm/README.md

 * nFeatures denotes maximum number of features to be retained (by default 500)
 * scoreType denotes whether Harris score or FAST score to rank the features (by default, Harris score) etc.
-* WTA_K decides number of points that produce each element of the oriented BRIEF descriptor.
+* WTA_K decides number of points that produce each element of the oriented BRIEF descriptor.<br>
-By default it is two, ie selects two points at a time.
+By default it is two, ie selects two points at a time.<br>
-In that case, for matching, NORM_HAMMING distance is used.
+In that case, for matching, NORM_HAMMING distance is used.<br>
-If WTA_K is 3 or 4, which takes 3 or 4 points to produce BRIEF descriptor, then matching distance is defined by NORM_HAMMING2.
+If WTA_K is 3 or 4, which takes 3 or 4 points to produce BRIEF descriptor, then matching distance is defined by NORM_HAMMING2.<br>

 **References:**